julianogaio/booksortservice/README.md

 ## Testing API service
 Using [Postman](https://www.getpostman.com/)

-* Need to pass as input parameter the SSInputModel which consists in a list of books and a list of sort configurations (configs attribute)
+* Need to pass as input parameter the JSON SSInputModel (java class) which consists in a list of books and a list of sort configurations (configs attribute)

 The JSON should be in this format
 ```
 {
 	"books": [